-Statute authorizes the District to deposit monies of the auxiliary operations and student activities funds in bank accounts.
+School District No Notes to financial statements June 30, 2024 Statute authorizes the District to deposit monies of the auxiliary operations and student activities funds in bank accounts.
 The District may also invest these monies.
 In addition, statute authorizes the District to maintain various bank accounts such as clearing accounts to temporarily deposit receipts before they are transmitted to the County Treasurer, revolving accounts to pay minor disbursements, and withholdings accounts for taxes and employee insurance programs.
 Some of these bank accounts may be interest bearing.
 Statutes require collateral for deposits at 102 percent of all deposits not covered by federal depository insurance.
 Statute does not include any requirements for credit risk, concentration of credit risk, interest rate risk, or foreign currency risk.

-Deposits-At June 30, 2022, the carrying amount of the District's deposits was \$, and the bank balance was \$.
-Describe the District's formal policy with respect to custodial credit risk or indicate that the District does not have a policy.
+Deposits -At June 30, 2024, the carrying amount of the District's deposits was \$, and the bank balance was \$ Describe the District's formal policy with respect to custodial credit risk or indicate that the District does not have a policy.
 If the District has any category 3 deposits at fiscal year-end, add the following recap and modify as necessary.

-School District No. Notes to financial statements June 30, 2022 At June 30, 2022, \$of the District's bank balance was exposed t o custodial cred lit risk as follows: Uninsured and uncollateralized Uninsured with collateral held by the Uninsured with collateral held by th trust department or agent but not e pledging financ ial institution's \$ add dopartment of agont but not in the Blothers he \$ According to GASB Implementation G deposit that are not negotiable and ha should be treated as deposits, and neg investments for purposes of GASB States ve redemptio gotiable certii n terms that d ficates of depo o not consider sit should be market rates Investments- The District had total invecategorizes certain investments measure generally accepted accounting principles d at fair value une 30, 2022 .
-T value hierarchy Investments with significantly different investment type for all investment discumplementation Guide No. 2015-1.
-Fair value measureme ent usina Quoted prices in active markets for identical assets Significant other observable inputs Significant unobservable inputs Amount (Level 1) (Level 2) (Level 3) Investments by fair value level U.S. Treasury securities U.S. agency securities Local government bonds List additional investment types \$ Total investments categorized by fair value level \$ \$ \$ \$ Investments categorized as Level 1 are vinvestments.
-For investments categorized used for each level by investment type techniques that had a significant imparmaking it. ed as Level 2 e.
-Also, if ther ? or Level 3, de re was a chang escribe the value in any of the uation technique valuation The District also had the following investr nents in exteri nal investment pools measured d at fair value: State Treasurer's investment noole Amount \$ County Treasurer's investment Total external investment pod nt pool air value \$
+At June 30, 2024, \$of the District's bank balance was exposed to custodial credit risk as follows: Uninsured and uncollateralized Uninsured with collateral held by the pledging financial institution Uninsured with collateral held by the pledging financial institution's trust department or agent but not in the District's name \$ According to GASB Implementation Guide No. 2016-1, questions 4.5 and 4.6, certificates of deposit that are not negotiable and have redemption terms that do not consider market rates should be treated as deposits, and negotiable certificates of deposit should be treated as investments for purposes of GASB Statement Nos.
+3 and 40 disclosures.
+Investments- The District had total investments of \$ at June 30, 2024.
+The District categorizes certain investments measured at fair value within the fair value hierarchy established by generally accepted accounting principles as follows: Investments with significantly different risk profiles should not be aggregated into a single investment type for all investment disclosures, as applicable.
+See question 1.3.2 in the GASB

+Fair value measureme ent using

+Amount Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Significant unobservable inputs (Level 3)

+Investments by fair value level , , , , ,

+U.S. Treasury securities \$

+U.S. agency securities

+Local government bonds

+List additional investment types

+Total investments categorized by fair value level \$ \$ \$ \$

+Investments categorized as Level 1 are valued using prices quoted in active markets for those investments.
+For investments categorized as Level 2 or Level 3, describe the valuation technique used for each level by investment type.
+Also, if there was a change in any of the valuation techniques that had a significant impact on the result, disclose the change and the reason(s) for making it.

+School District No

+Notes to financial statements

+June 30.
+2024

+The District also had the following investments in external investment pools measured at fair value:

+Amount

+State Treasurer's investment pools \$

+County Treasurer's investment pool

+Total external investment pools measured at fair value \$